"False positives" scandal: Human Rights Watch report of 2015 and consequences

 In June 2015, Human Rights Watch presented a report on the scandal.
 At that point, about 800 people, mostly ordinary soldiers, had been convicted in related cases.
 The report criticized that the majority of cases had been handled by military courts, in contradiction to a Supreme Court ruling.
-Military judges had suppressed evidence and manipulated crime scenes.
-Whistleblowers were punished.
+Military judges had suppressed evidence and manipulated crime scenes and whistleblowers were punished.

 According to the report, both commander of the armed forces General Juan Pablo Rodríguez and top army chief General Jaime Lasprilla had formerly headed units that committed extrajudicial killings.
 In July 2016, President Santos rejected the report's claims that high military commanders had escaped punishment for extrajudicial killings.
 At the same time, he dismissed General Jaime Alfonso Lasprilla, marine commander Admiral Hernando Wills, and air force commander General Guillermo León.